 In brief, here are the steps to setting up Wi-Fi for the first time with a new router:

 - Wait for the Wi-Fi network to come online.
-This can take a couple of minutes, and will be indicated by a light on the router.
+This can take a couple of minutes and will usually be indicated by a green light on the router.

 - Using a Wi-Fi compatible device (such as a laptop or smartphone) scan for the Wi-Fi network.
 The default network name will be shown in the router manual or on a sticker attached to the router.